LaDonna Antoine-Watkins

 LaDonna M. Antoine-Watkins (born 20 November 1974) is a Canadian retired sprinter who specialised in the 400 metres.
 She represented Canada at the 1996 and 2000 Summer Olympics, as well as three outdoor and one indoor World Championships.

+Antoine-Watkins was an All-American sprinter for the Utah State Aggies track and field team, finishing 4th in the 400 m at the 1997 NCAA Division I Outdoor Track and Field Championships.